 Stop 3: Miami Fair Trade Marketplace

-After touring gardens, mansions and pools, it is then time to visit the Miami Fair Trade Marketplace!
-On your 3rd day of your long weekend in Miami, we recommend spending some time at this marketplace to explore a great area.
+After touring gardens, mansions, and pools, it is then time to visit the Miami Fair Trade Marketplace!
+On the 3rd day of your long weekend in Miami, we recommend spending some time at this marketplace to explore a great area.

-Located inside the Coral Gables Congregational Church, this market places was created by a pastor who wanted to create an alternative shop in Miami.
-At the marketplace, individuals refrain from sing inhume practices (such as child labor, and sweat shop).
+Located inside the Coral Gables Congregational Church, this marketplace was created by a pastor who wanted to create an alternative shop in Miami.
+In the marketplace, individuals refrain from seeing inhumane practices (such as child labor and sweatshops).

-This marketplace supports Artisans in over 30 countries by selling their indigenous products.
-It is super important to stress that all of these products are made under safe working conditions, so we fully support supporting this market place!
+This marketplace supports artisans in over thirty countries by selling their indigenous products.
+It is super important to stress that all of these products are made under safe working conditions, so we fully support supporting this marketplace!

-Alongside the streets are sidewalk cafes, chick shops and even the Coco Walk Mall.
-You are able to sit and relax here, grab some great grub, people watch and window shop!
+Alongside the streets are sidewalk cafes, chic shops, and even the Coco Walk Mall.
+You are able to sit and relax here, grab some great grub, people-watch, and window shop!